Viet Nam

 In 2025, ITC looks forward to deepening engagement on sargassum value chains with the Dominican Republic and its small businesses as well as with other affected Caribbean states.

-Report on renewable and trade released
+Report on renewable energy and trade released

 30 October 2024

 Addressing the climate crisis requires decarbonization of the global economy with around 75% of the world's emissions coming from the energy supply.
-Under the Climate Competitiveness project ITC has prepared a report that looks at the role of trade policy in supporting the energy transition in developing countries.
+Under the Climate Competitiveness project, ITC has prepared a report that looks at the role of trade policy in supporting the energy transition in developing countries.
 The main findings are that low tariffs have reduced the cost of renewable energy 🌞🍃 deployment by enabling access to affordable imports.

 ITC looks forward to further engage with developing countries on Aid for Trade, for example through WTO fora such as the Trade and Environment week (October 2024) to support the energy transition and job creation.